 Slow Workflows Frustrate Employees and Managers

 Nobody wants to wait three weeks for a requisition approval or hunt down a missing form to get a new hire paid on time.
-Slow processes signal that the organization does not value people's time.
+Slow HR workflows signal that the organization does not value people's time.
 Streamlining those workflows restores momentum and, more importantly, restores trust in HR as a functional partner rather than a bureaucratic obstacle.

 Poor Handoffs Increase Rework and Confusion

 When work moves from recruiting to onboarding, or from a manager to employee relations, details get lost and someone spends hours reconstructing what happened.
-A well-designed process clarifies exactly who owns what at every stage, eliminating the need to do the same work twice and the blame-shifting that follows when something falls through the cracks.
+A well-designed HR workflow clarifies exactly who owns what at every stage, eliminating the need to do the same work twice and the blame-shifting that follows when something falls through the cracks.

 Weak Documentation Makes Corrective Action Harder to Defend